15 Best Teen Romance Books - YA and High School Romance

 The reason is that the opponent has a related background.
 The male protagonist found the celebrity who designed the app and said how hard the female protagonist worked to save it.

-The female protagonist secretly sent the comics of the male lead to the cartoonist, and they replied later, the male lead gave up reading MIT and studied comics at Stanford with the female lead.
+The female protagonist secretly sent the comics of the male lead to the cartoonist, and they replied later, that the male lead gave up reading MIT and studied comics at Stanford with the female lead.
 The two made each other better people.

 Ugh, Your failure in Insomnia Con because of Rishi.
 Because you have been dating him distract yourself.
 What a joke it is!